yashasvi-goel/Algorithms-Open-Source/C++/Bresenham/README.md

 This implementation uses SDL 2 to draw the circle on a separate window.
 So, make sure your system has SDL 2 installed before you run.

 ## How to run
-This project has a associated makefile.
+This project has an associated makefile.
 Just run make to build the project and run ./circle executable.

 ## About the algorithm
-This implementation is based on the [wikipedia page](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm).
+This implementation is based on this [wikipedia page](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm).